 - The capacity of Phone Service Providers if usually inflexible and expensive in periods of high demand.
 SIP trunks are quite cheaper to maintain and much more versatile in terms of catering to your business’s changing needs.

 - SIP trunks are dependent on broadband connections instead of managed PSTN infrastructure, which means SIP trunking service providers can tap into geographic areas where they don’t own and control the infrastructure.

 Things To Know Before Buying A SIP Trunking Service

 In order to prepare your organization for SIP Trunking, you need to take into account a couple of important things.

 - How many users will be there simultaneously during your busiest hours? – Answering this question will help determine how many channels you actually require.
 SIP trunks facilitate easy and quick scaling, which means you may need to add or remove channels if you over or underestimate.

-- Will your call volume stay relatively consistent on a weekly basis, or will it vary? - With SIP Trunking, you can either buy by the minute or by the channel.
-Answering this question will help you opt for the more flexible pricing method.
+- Will your call volume stay relatively consistent on a weekly basis, or will it vary? – With SIP Trunking, you can either buy by the minute or by the channel.
+Answering this question will help you opt for a more flexible pricing method.

 - Will there be a need to add or scale new users rather quickly? – This is a critical question to ask, especially when choosing between hosted and on-premises phone systems.

 - Is your network ready for SIP Trunking? – Network considerations that should be taken into account include total bandwidth available, firewalls (critical for maintaining security both within WAN and LAN), and Quality of Service.
 Upgrading your present internet connection might be necessary to make sure enough bandwidth is available to carry a new system on top of usual internet usage for your company.
 Use this formula to get an estimate of the necessary bandwidth that will support your calls.

 The number of simultaneous calls made at your company’s peak hours x 100 Kilobits per second = bandwidth needed in Mbps for calls.